Northern Hilltribes & Villages

 Today is arrival day so there are no activities planned.
 You are free to relax, explore the city & adjust to the frantic pace and humid heat of Bangkok.
 Please arrive at our start point hotel before 6pm for an important group meeting where you will meet you Chief Experience Officer (CEO) and the other group members.
 Please look for a sign on the hotel's notice board for the time and location of your group meeting.
 At this meeting your CEO will ask to sight your travel insurance.
 After your meeting, you may choose to head out for an optional dinner to further get to know your CEO and fellow group members.
 We spend this evening in Bangkok.
 Our hotel is located in China Town, next to the central train station and MRT (Subway), and is only a short USD2 taxi ride from Khao San road and the central shopping area of Siam Square, MBK, Siam Paragon, etc. All rooms are double or twin share with air conditioning and en suite bathroom.
 The hotel has a small pool and wifi and computers are available at extra cost.

 Today you have the option a one-hour long tail boat tour of Bangkok's famous klongs, or canals to the royal temple of Wat Po.
 Introduce yourself to Thai Buddhist culture and show you the famous reclining Buddha.
 Why not take some time for afternoon shopping, a visit to Grand Palace or a stroll through the backpacker area.
 We will meet back at the hotel within easy walking distance to the train station where we board our overnight train to Chiang Mai.
+Enjoy one of two street food crawls with the group and CEO while in Bangkok.
+Bring your appetites and your wallets, and the CEO will bring you to the best spots and teach you a bit about the local street food.
 Tonight's accommodation is an overnight sleeper train.
 Beds are dormitory style, with bunks on two layers along the side of the train carriage.
 There are curtains along each bunk for privacy.
 Your luggage will be accessible during the journey.
 The train has air-conditioning and clean bedding is provided for each bunk.
 There are both western style and asian style toilets at the end of each carriage.
 Food and drinks are served on the train but you can always bring your own food from the shops and restaurants in the train station.
+Note: Due to disruptions of Thai trains in the north during the monsoon season, trips running July through October may be upgraded to a flight and extra hotel night in Bangkok.
 Approx travel time: Bangkok to Chiang Mai by sleeper train: 12-13 hours

 We have more time in Chiang Mai today to explore the city before we catch our overnight train back to Bangkok.
 Try some of the things you did not get the chance to do the first time.
 Hire a bicycle and see more of the city, or take a cooking class and learn about Thai cuisine.
 Tonight's accommodation is an overnight sleeper train.
 Bunks are dormitory style, with bunks on two layers along the side of the train carriage.
 There are curtains along each bunk for privacy.
 Your luggage is stored beside you.
 The train has air-conditioning and clean bedding is provided for each bunk.
 There are both western style and asian style toilets at the end of each carriage, with wash basins.
 Food and drinks are available on the train, but you may choose to bring your own snacks from the shop and restaurants around the train station.
+Please note: Due to disruptions of Thai trains in the north during the monsoon season, trips running July through October may be upgraded to a flight and extra hotel night in Chiang Mai instead of the overnight train.
 Approx travel time: Chiang Mai to Bangkok by sleeper train: 12-13 hours.

-Arrive back into Bangkok at about 8am where the trip finishes and everyone is free to depart from the train station.
+Arrive back into Bangkok at about 8am where the trip finishes and everyone is free to depart from the train station (or airport, depending on the season).
 If you are departing Bangkok today please do not book any onward travel until after 3pm.
 We look forward to receiving your evaluation regarding this tour itinerary and your CEO's performance.
 We value your input into what we could improve to make this trip even better and of course love hearing about what we are already doing well!
 You will be sent a post tour email on your return with details on how to go on line and fill in this simple form.
 Thank you so much in advance.